 The shadows are visible from the valley at a distance of 1000 m.
 Many have tried to explain this in a scientific way, and at one time it was explained as a mirage from the coast of North Africa, but still, there is no accepted consensus.
 The appearance of the Drosoulites is documented over the ages.
 In 1890 a transient Turkish army took the images for rebels and fled away.
 Even during the Second World War, a German patrol is said to have opened fire on the visions.

-The cache is a film canister placed above the beach and very near the castle.
-Suggested access to the cache is from the beach.
+The cache is a glass micro container placed above the beach and very near the castle.
+Suggested access to the cache is from the beach, there is a small path by the bunch of reeds.
 Don’t forget to have your pen with you!
 Beware of muggles who may be watching you from the beach or the car parking above the beach!
 Please, hide it back carefully!

 At the moment there are restoration works taking place.
 We hope they are over soon and the castle can be visited again.
 Normally, in case you want to visit the castle, there is a small entrance fee and the castle is open from 10:00 to 19:00 every day.